igorrendulic/smokeless/README.md

 ## Firebase Storage Bucket Security Rules

-Rules allow to write only under authenticated users folder and allows any authenticated user to read file (needed for social part of the App when previewing posts and comments)
+Storabe bucket "profile" is secured.
+Writes are allowed only to a user who matches /profile/{userId} with auth.uid.
+Read are allowed to any user who is authenticated within the app.
+This is necessary because we wan't users to see others profile images in Social part of the app.

 ```
 service firebase.storage {